USBP 2. Early U.S. Militia Belt Plate.

 USBP 7.
 U.S. M-1851 Enlisted Man’s Sword Belt Plate.

 Totally untouched patina on this less common variant of the 1851 Sword Belt Plate.
 This type is shown on page 379 of O’Donnell and Campbell’s Buckle Book.
 Perfect condition.

 USBP 8.
 Dug U.S. Carbine Sling Buckle.

 Perfect dug example.
-Provenance unkown.
+Provenance unknown.

 USBP 10.
-Texas Militia Belt Plate.
+Texas Rangers or Militia Belt Plate.

 Indian Wars era, ca. 1880 Texas Militia Belt Plate in superb condition.

 High quality plate with both iron attachment loops intact.
 Provenance unknown.

 Superb example of a very rare lead filled Officer’s Buckle.
 This one even has matching #178 on the Plate and the keeper.
 This variant is illustrated on page 381 of O’Donnell and Campbell’s buckle book.

 USBP 13.
 Dug M-1851 U.S. Officer’s Sword Belt Plate.